Finding the Best Banks in Boston

 Bank of America offers a variety of account options that includes a savings account, three checking accounts, four IRAs and multiple CD terms.
 This way, you can choose the accounts that work best for your needs.
 You could also keep all your accounts with Bank of America if you wanted to.
 You will often face monthly service fees on a Bank of America account, although you can usually waive these pretty easily by maintaining a certain balance or setting up direct deposits.
 The exact terms will depend on the account in question.

 Like most big banks, Bank of America does not offer its customers the best interest rates.
 Its savings accounts earn at some of the lowest APYs, meaning you can’t substantially grow your savings.
-To earn the highest rate the bank has, 1.00% APY, you’ll need to open a long-term CD from 60 to 120 months.

 Best Regional Bank: Citizens Bank